Disney’s Magical Express Info, Tips & Review

-Disney’s Magical Express is free airport-to-hotel transportation for Walt Disney World guests at Disney hotels.
-This post offers tips and FAQ information about Disney’s Magical Express, along with a review examining whether the “free” service is worth your time, or if you should rent a car or look into an alternative shuttle service.
-We’ve used Disney’s Magical Express over 20 times, so we have a good amount of experience with the service.
+Disney’s Magical Express is free airport transportation for on-site Walt Disney World hotel guests.
+This guide to the shuttle service offers tips & info about DME, a review of whether it’s worth your time, or renting a car or using Uber/Lyft is better.
+We’ve used Magical Express 30+ times, and have lots of experience with it.
+(Updated July 25, 2021.)

-Disney’s Magical Express is available to guests staying on Walt Disney World property in a Disney-owned hotel.
-In other words, if you’re staying at a hotel with the possessive “Disney’s” in front of it, you’re good.
-If you’re staying at a Disney Springs hotel, the Swan/Dolphin, Shades of Green, of “Cleetus’ Luxury-r-us Motel, Now with COLOR TV!” down on I-Drive, you’re out of luck.
+Disney’s Magical Express is available to guests staying on property in Walt Disney World-owned hotels only.
+In other words, if you’re staying at a hotel with the possessive Disney’s in front of its name, you’re good.
+If you’re staying at a Disney Springs hotel, the Swan/Dolphin, Shades of Green, or “Cleetus’ Luxury-r-us Motel, Now with COLOR TV!” down on I-Drive, you’re out of luck.

 To take advantage of Disney’s Magical Express, all you need to do is indicate that you want to use it when booking your hotel reservation, and the agent will automatically walk you through the process.
 If you want to add it to your reservation after you make it, you can do that online or by calling 866-599-0951.

 Alternatively, if you’re like us, you can fail to do all of those things and just show up to the Disney’s Magical Express kiosk where they will scan your MagicBands and let you board the bus.
-This is the easiest way to go about it for us, especially since many of our trips are last-minute and we rarely check baggage (and our Disney’s Magical Express tags regularly seemed to get “lost” in the mail, anyway).
+This is the easiest way to go about it for us, especially since many of our trips are last-minute.
 This is also an option if you lose your vouchers, your flight is delayed, etc.

 As long as you’re a registered guest, they will make sure you get to your hotel.
-They will even offer to pick up your checked bags if you don’t have the yellow luggage tags and you describe the bags to them.
-(We’ve never tried this and I never would, nor am I recommending that you do it if you don’t have the yellow tags.)
 So don’t fret–after all, Disney wants you to get to Walt Disney World so you can start spending money…err…enjoying your vacation! 😉

 The Disney’s Magical Express buses are coach-style buses operated by Mears.
 They have restrooms and on-bus displays that go through a video covering the basics of Disney’s Magical Express and Walt Disney World that’s pretty fun.
 There’s also an hour-long background music loop that plays on the bus (which is also conveniently available online–it’s nice background music to put on at home!).

-The whole process is similar when leaving Walt Disney World resort.
-This you need to schedule in advance, and you will receive a voucher slipped under your hotel door the day before you leave with a pick-up time about 3 hours before your flight.
-The morning of your departure, you can check your checked bags with the “Resort Airline Check-In” counter, which will deliver them directly to your airline.
+The whole Disney’s Magical Express process is similar when leaving Walt Disney World resort.
+You will need to schedule your DME ride in advance, and you will receive a voucher slipped under your hotel door the day before you leave with a pick-up time about 3 hours before your domestic flight or 4 hours before an international flight.

-Then drop your bags off at Bell Services before going out to enjoy the parks on that precious last day.
+Simply go out to enjoy the parks on that precious last day of your vacation.
 Make sure you give yourself plenty of time to get back to your hotel to catch your assigned bus.
 Unlike the ride to Walt Disney World property, Disney is not nearly as flexible in accommodating you on the way back to the hotel.